 I mix up this blend and apply under the turkey skin to get it directly on the meat, and I sprinkle some inside the turkey cavity.
 It is pretty easy to separate the skin from the meat by simply using your hands if you start near the cavity.

-I carefully push my hand all around under the skin to apply seasoning to the turkey thighs and legs too, being careful to not tear the skin.
+In order to season as much meat as possible, I carefully push my hand all around under the skin to apply seasoning to the turkey thighs and legs too, being careful to not tear the skin.
 If you don’t like touching raw meat, this step may not be for you.

 Put Turkey in Roasting Pan

-I place a small rack inside a disposable aluminum turkey pan and set the turkey on the rack.
+In order to keep the turkey from sitting directly on the pan, I place a small rack inside a disposable aluminum turkey pan and set the turkey on the rack.
 Since I only cook turkey once a year, I don’t see the need to buy a fancy roasting pan.

 Since aluminum pans can be flimsy, make sure you also put the pan on top of a flat cookie sheet to make it easier to remove the hot turkey from the oven when it is cooked.